 An applicant that is designating Rhode Island as his/her home state (adjuster DHS) must provide a certified background check from his/her resident state.

-A Massachusetts resident that declares Rhode Island as his/her home state (adjuster DHS) must fill out a CORI form and the Rhode Island Insurance Division will submit the background check request on behalf of the applicant.
+A Massachusetts resident that declares Rhode Island as his/her home state (adjuster DHS) must fill out a CORI request form and the Rhode Island Insurance Division will submit the background check request on behalf of the applicant.

 A New York resident that declares Rhode Island as his/her home state (adjuster DHS) must follow the instructions for fingerprinting online through IdentoGO by MorphoTrust USA.

 All Rhode Island residents, and all applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
 Applicants should call PearsonVue at 800-274-3739 or visit www.pearsonvue.com/ri/insurance for additional information about exam locations and hours, and to schedule your exam.
 Rhode Island examination content outlines can be found here.

 Emergency adjuster licenses are not renewable and expire after 120 days.
 If after expiration an insurer determines there is a need for an extension, such extension must be directly attributable to the emergency for which the adjuster was initially utilized and the adjuster can reapply for a new emergency adjuster license the day after the expiration date.